Boulder City: Similan Island No.3

 We start the dive by entering off the dive platform usually onto the “main” pinnacle.
 This is the Northern most pinnacle, where the shallowest part is around 14m.

 There is a mooring line on the Western side of the pinnacle, which goes down to a depth of around 18m.
 Thus, it is recommended to use the mooring line for descent as the current can be strong here.
-This can be especially strong around full and new moon.
-Once you have gone down the mooring line you can then use the main pinnacle as protection from the current, should there be any.
-The current runs in a North to South direction, and vice versa.
+Remember, currents can be especially strong around full and new moon.
+However, once you have gone down the mooring line, you can then use the main pinnacle as protection from the current if there is any.
+Usually the current runs in a North to South direction, or vice versa.
 However, you would normally head in an Easterly direction on the Northern side of the main pinnacle.

-The sandy bottom here is between 25-30m, but if you head away from the main dive site it does go as deep as 40m.
-In this part of the dive site you can expect to see some very large Gorgonian Sea fans.
+Here you will find a sandy bottom between 25-30m, but if you head away from the main dive site it does go as deep as 40m.
+And in this part of the dive site you can expect to see some very large Gorgonian Sea fans.
 Additionally, lying in the sand, many Kuhl’s and Blue Spotted Stingrays, along with an abundance of Garden Eels.

 Diving with Bat Fish at Boulder City

 Also found in the mid-water here are schools of Longfin Batfish.
-If you are not used to Batfish they are great fun as they are very curious of divers, but mean you no harm at all.
-As such they often come very, very close to divers, usually when you are least expecting it.
+Now if you are not used to Batfish, you will find they are great fun, as they are very curious of divers.
+There are dangerous or harmful, just very inquisitive.
+Consequently, they often come very, very close to divers, usually when you are least expecting it.

 The 2nd Pinnacle is shallower with the top being around 12m.
 Once again you will find the usual array of Andaman marine life.
-There are some very large Gorgonian Sea fans perched around patches of hard and soft corals.
+Here there are some very large Gorgonian Sea fans perched around patches of hard and soft corals.
 We also see Moorish Idols, Lionfish, Scorpionfish, Titan and Clown Triggerfish.
 These, and more, can be found throughout the dive site.
-Between the rocks you can usually find Giant Morays who inactive generally in the day-time, being cleaned by cleaner shrimps and cleaner Wrasse.
+Also, between the rocks, you can usually find Giant Morays who inactive generally in the day-time, being cleaned by cleaner shrimps and cleaner Wrasse.
 Be sure to look in the nooks and crannies for ornate Ghost Pipefish.
-Tiger Cowries are also very common.
+Tiger Cowries are also very common here.

-If you are fortunate you can see Leopard Sharks at Boulder City.
-They are usually in the sand between the Pinnacles, normally at around 20- 30m.
-You can approach Leopard Sharks if you approach from the front or from the side.
+Additionally, if you are fortunate, you can sometimes see Leopard Sharks at Boulder City.
+They are usually in the sand between the Pinnacles, normally around a depth of 20- 30m.
+And you can approach Leopard Sharks if you approach from the front or from the side.
 And they will normally remain on the sand giving an excellent photo opportunity, but you must go slowly and carefully.
-However, if you approach from behind or overhead though, they will sense you as a threat and swim away.
+Remember, if you approach from behind or overhead though, they will sense you as a threat and swim away.

 How can I get more dive time on Boulder City?

-This is question we get asked all the time, whether it the beginner diver or an experienced one.
-This is because you do need to be careful with your no decompression time / dive time on this site.
-It is easy to have such a good time that suddenly find yourself running short of time.
-Even though with the great viz it can look shallow, the top of the reef is still deep.
+Now, this is question we get asked all the time, whether it is a new diver or an experienced one.
+Due to the depth you do need to be very careful with your no decompression limits / dive time on this site.
+As it's easy to have such a good time that suddenly find yourself running short of time.
+And with the usually superb viz it can look shallow, but even the top of the reef is still deep.

-Consequently, this is an ideal dive site for using Nitrox to increase your bottom time.
-Thus if you are not, why not consider adding the PADI Nitrox Diver Specialty Course to your Liveaboard trip?
+Consequently, as long as you watch your depth, this is an ideal dive site for using Nitrox to increase your bottom time.
+So if you are not a nitrox diver, why not consider adding the PADI Nitrox Diver Specialty Course to your Liveaboard trip?
 Diving on Enriched Air Nitrox is now very simple and will definitely extend your dive time.
 This course can easily be conducted on a Liveaboard Safari and is an extremely popular option with many divers.

 Diving in the deeper waters of Boulder City

-In the deeper water, you can often see White Tip & Black Tip Reef Sharks.
-But again, this should not be expected.
-There are however Green & Hawksbill Turtles which can be found at any depth around the dive site.
-And if you are very fortunate, you may see Napoleon Wrasse or Humphead Parrotfish which can grow well over 1.5m in length.
-Sadly, photo opportunities are hard as they are very wary of divers.
+In the deeper water, you can often see White Tip and Black Tip Reef Sharks.
+But again, this should not be taken for granted.
+However, there are Green & Hawksbill Turtles which can be found at most depths around the dive site.
+And in addition, if you are very fortunate, you may see Napoleon Wrasse or Humphead Parrotfish which can grow well over 1.5m in length.
+Sadly though, photo opportunities are hard as they are very wary of divers.

-Rebreather divers will find it slightly different, if you are not diving with open circuit divers.
+Now Rebreather divers will find it slightly different, especially if you are not diving with open circuit divers.
 This is because although the Napoleon Wrasse & Humphead Parrotfish are vary of divers and their bubbles.
 Obviously diving on a Closed Circuit Rebreather, such as the Poseidon MKVI / Se7en, there are no bubbles.
-This lack of bubbles when diving on a Rebreather has meant that we are getting reports and pics of rebreather divers getting much, much closer to these awesome creatures!
+This lack of bubbles when diving on a Rebreather has resulted in lots of reports and pics of rebreather divers getting much, much closer to these awesome creatures!

-From the 2nd to 3rd Pinnacle there is a mid-water swim of around 30m with the top of the third Pinnacle at around 18m.
+Now from the 2nd to 3rd Pinnacle there is a mid-water swim of around 30m with the top of the third Pinnacle at around 18m.
 However you can normally only reach the 3rd Pinnacle and return to the main dive site if the current is slack.
-You would normally dive Boulder City as your 1st or 2nd dive of the day with visibility normally 20m+.
-And at times reaching more than 30m.
+Thus, you would normally dive Boulder City as your 1st or 2nd dive of the day with visibility normally 20m+.
+Although at times it reaches more than 30m.

-Overall this is can be a very challenging, but very rewarding dive site ...
+So overall this can be a challenging dive site, but also a very rewarding one ...